Clinical Data Management After BDS in India

 Let’s understand what a clinical data manager does.

-• Version control & updates
+- Version control and database updates

 Gather data from multiple sources and ensure every entry is accurate, complete, and free of discrepancies.